peter88213/aeon3odt/docs/index.md

 ![screenshot](Screenshots/lo_menu.png)

-[Aeon Timeline 3](https://timeline.app/) exports its project data in a comprehensive CSV text file.
-The *aeon3odt* extension for LibreOffice extracts the narrative part and generates several types of ODT documents.
+The *aeon3odt* extension for LibreOffice extracts the narrative part of an [Aeon Timeline 3](https://timeline.app/) project and generates several types of ODT documents.

 ## Features